 Thanks to all who joined us!

-The documentation below is of a misery medicine workshop held in July showing the Pavement Flowers zine made for the event by Mohammed Zaahidur Rahman.
+The documentation above is of a misery medicine workshop held in July showing the Pavement Flowers zine made for the event by Mohammed Zaahidur Rahman.
 Photography by Kes-Tchaas Eccleston.

 ‘Queer Diasporic Futurity’ edited by Flatness